 |Content:||clinically-relevant concepts based on recent findings in professional literature|

 2nd - 4 weeks

 3rd - 4 weeks

-The American Academy of Allergy, Asthma and Immunology designates this educational activity for a maximum number of 6.00 AMA PRA Category 1 Credit(s)TM.
-Credit will only be issued for completion of the Recent Advances module starting in 2011.
-Physicians who pass the module should only claim credit commensurate with the extent of their participation in the activity.
+Designation Statement: The American Academy of Allergy, Asthma and Immunology designates this enduring material for a maximum number of 6.00 AMA PRA Category 1 CreditsTM.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint-sponsorship of the American Academy of Allergy, Asthma and Immunology (AAAAI) and American Board of Allergy and Immunology.
+Accreditation Statement: This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Academy of Allergy, Asthma and Immunology (AAAAI) and American Board of Allergy and Immunology.
 The AAAAI is accredited by the ACCME to provide continuing medical education for physicians.